Walking around the building, and making my way to the one place, there is a crowd. A huge and revolting crowd.

 I stand there, thinking of how this all disgusts me and these people's actions and interests are pointless.
 How they are all disinteresting.

-And all I can think is how unfair it is of me to do so.
+And all I can think is how unfair and petulant it is of me to do so.

 What's worse is that I know these people.
 I have to deal with them everyday of the week.
 Their relentless noise forever following me.

-I feel my anger and revulsion every time I see their damn faces, so I'm perpetually pissed.
+I feel the same anger and disgust every time I see their damn faces, so I'm perpetually pissed.
+It isn’t a great way to exist, and I hate that I cannot stop myself from feeling this way.

 They're all here because of the art they think they’re so inclined to see.
 They don't belong here and I feel it in me that they shouldn't be allowed here.